Why is change management needed?

 3. Ensure maximum productivity of resources involved in the execution of change

-Before starting implementation, it is critical to review the change management plan and ensure that it meets the above three objectives.
+Before starting the implementation, it is critical to review the change management plan and ensure that it meets the above three objectives.

 A successful change management plan should incorporate the following factors: